Hildulf: Narrative

 A contemporary view is that he was not a diocesan bishop, nor abbot of Saint-Dié Abbey.
 Some sources believe that he was probably not a diocesan bishop, but a chorepiscopus, that is, an auxiliary bishop without a fixed episcopate, but associated with the monastery of St Maximinus in Trier, which is perhaps more likely.
 This type of bishop was common in the mission areas of Germany in the seventh century and played a significant role in the evangelization of the country.

-After five years, Hidulf handed over the office to Basinus and retired to a hermitage in the Vosges.
-Hidulf founded the monastery of Moyenmoutier soon after 671.
+After five years, Hildulf handed over the office to Basinus and retired to a hermitage in the Vosges.
+Hildulf founded the monastery of Moyenmoutier soon after 671.
 He himself called the monastery Monasterium Medium or Mittelmünster (Moyenmoutier) due to its location in the middle of a group of four other monasteries.
-Hidulf became the first abbot and held office until his death.
+Hildulf became the first abbot and held office until his death.
 At first he followed a rule partly based on Saint Benedict 's and partly on that established by Saint Columban.
 As a crowd of monks soon gathered around him, he had to move some of them to several sub-monasteries.
 In total, he is said to have had almost 300 monks under his leadership in the various foundations.
 His foremost disciples were Saint Spinulus (fr: Spinule; locally Spin) and the two holy twin brothers Benignus and Johannes.
-As was common in this group of monasteries, Hidulf emphasized the importance of manual labor, and it was said that he himself always did some work every day, except in his last years.
+As was common in this group of monasteries, Hildulf emphasized the importance of manual labor, and it was said that he himself always did some work every day, except in his last years.

-Hidulf is said to have been present and participated in the miracle that his brother Erhard wrought with Saint Odilia of Alsace(ca. 660-ca. 720) when she was baptized.
+Hildulf is said to have been present and participated in the miracle that his brother Erhard wrought with Saint Odilia of Alsace(ca. 660-ca. 720) when she was baptized.
 At his death he was abbot of both Moyenmoutier and Bonmoutier (Galilaea, later called Saint-Dié).